About the Journal

 Peer Review Process

-All submissions are refereed to the highest standard, to make sure that they are original, correct and substantial.
+All published papers are refereed to the highest standard, to ensure that they are original, correct and substantial.
 The median time from submission to publication is 6 months.
 Please do not send queries about the progress of your paper if it has been under consideration for less than 6 months.

 E-JC publishes one regular volume per year (divided into issues), but occasionally special issues are also published.
 Papers are published as soon as they are accepted.